 We don't all think, behave, and see things in the same way.
 Our personalities are what make us individual, and are based on our experiences growing up and the environment we live in.
 Personality disorders are a type of mental health condition were you may have trouble managing intense emotions.

-If you’re currently being treated in our hospital for a personality disorder or a similar intense emotional condition, our Assertive Intervention Stabilisation Team (ASSiST) can help you receive treatment at home, and avoid unnecessary visits to hospital in future.
+If you’re currently being treated by us for a personality disorder or a similar emotional condition, our Assertive Intervention Stabilisation Team (ASSiST) can help support you at home, and avoid unnecessary visits to hospital in future.

 Having difficulties with emotionally intense thoughts can impact your day to day life.
 It may be that you’ve had troubling thoughts of self-harm, feeling emotionally exhausted and perhaps rely on substances like drugs and alcohol.

 Our aim is to help you with your difficulties.
-Through ASSiST, we help you build the psychological skills to manage your situation, maintain your independence and focus on your strengths and recovery.
+We can help you build the psychological skills to manage your situation, keep your independence and focus on your recovery.

-Once you’re referred to us and we have assessed your needs, we’ll create a care and transition plan together with you covering different therapies and activities, such as:
+Once you’re referred to us and we have assessed your needs, we’ll create a care plan with you covering different therapies, such as:

 - Introducing you to our Voluntary Peer Mentors (VPM), who can share their similar experiences and guide you through your journey

-- Giving you access to community facilities like lifelong learning, Greencare, volunteer activities and interest groups to help build your confidence and social experiences
+- Giving you access to community facilities like lifelong learning, Greencare, and interest groups to help build your confidence

 - Helping you identify and manage your emotional distress trigger points

-- Teaching you the psychological skills to help you manage emotional intensity, unhelpful thoughts and challenging behaviours
+- Teaching you the psychological skills to manage emotional intensity, unhelpful thoughts and challenging behaviours

 - Creating a safety plan to help you feel calm and in control